shimst3r/multiport/README.md

 ## Performance

 The [`multiport.scanner.Scanner`](./multiport/scanner.py) class implements port scanning based on the [socket](https://docs.python.org/3/library/socket.html) library.
 This is written synchronously and therefore blocks on each port, until the scan is done.
-To improve this, the scanning could be implement using e.g. asyncio or threads to speed things up.
+To improve this, the scanning could be implemented using e.g. asyncio or threads to speed things up.